ConceptaNjolima/MyTNTResources/Week 1/Intro to VSCode and TypeScript.md

     * It's lightweight and customizable, you can install what you need to use.
     * It's an [open source project](https://github.com/microsoft/vscode), anyone can contribute.
 Over 19.1K people contributed in 2019 ([GitHub - State of the Octoverse](https://octoverse.github.com/)).
     * It works on Windows, Mac OS, and Linux.
-    * It was the most popular IDE in the [StackOverflow 2019 Developer Survey](https://insights.stackoverflow.com/survey/2019#development- environments-and-tools).
+    * It was the most popular IDE in the [StackOverflow 2019 Developer Survey](https://insights.stackoverflow.com/survey/2019#development-environments-and-tools).
 3. The product is the result of customer driven engineering, understanding user needs and building software that does a great job at meeting the user needs.
 Testing and validating hypothesis and aplying user feedback.
 4. Julia Liuson is the head of Microsoft's developer division and lead the culture change that enabling building this prouct.
 In 2019 she was inducted into to the Women in Technology Hall of Fame.
 5. Here's a little bit about Julia Liuson [YouTube](https://www.youtube.com/watch?v=g8SCdMvUH2A)

-### Visual Studio Code Tour, create and run TypeScript (20 minutes)
+### Visual Studio Code Tour, create and run TypeScript (60 minutes)
 1. Open VS Code, without a workspace folder open.
     * Highlight the activity bar, status bar, and side bar.
     * Highlight the "Help" option in the toolbar for quick access to references.